-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - in full accordance with the guidance to colleges from the Association of Colleges in Code of Good Governance for English Colleges ("the Governance Code"); and - iii. having due regard to the UK Corporate Governance Code 2014 ("the Code") insofar as it is applicable to the further education sector.
+- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in Code of Good Governance for English Colleges ("the Governance Code"); - iii. including the Senior Post Holder Remuneration Code; and - iv. having due regard to the UK Corporate Governance Code 2014 ("the Code") insofar as it is applicable to the further education sector.